 Dr. Aggarwal is an associate professor in the Department of Neurological Sciences, Rush Alzheimer's Disease Center, and the director of research at the Rush Heart Center for Women at Rush University Medical Center.
 She previously served as a steering committee member of the AMA Commission to End Health Disparities.

-CDR Josephine Nguyen is a Board Certified dermatologist and has proudly served in the United States Navy for 16 years.
-She is an Associate Professor of Dermatology at the Uniformed Services University of the Health Sciences, America's medical school, in Bethesda, MD.
-She recently finished two terms as Chair of the WPS.
+CDR Josephine Nguyen is a board-certified dermatologist and has proudly served in the United States Navy for 16 years.
+She is an associate professor of dermatology at the Uniformed Services University of the Health Sciences, America's Medical School, in Bethesda, Maryland.
+She recently finished 2 terms as chair of the WPS.

 Dr. Shah is a board-certified radiologist and the director of mammography and women's imaging at the Physician Affiliated Group of New York.